Understanding How a Cryptocurrency Wallet Works

 How Does a Cryptocurrency Wallet Work?

-Cryptocurrency itself is not actually “stored” in a wallet.
-Instead, a private key (secure digital code known only to you and your wallet) is stored that shows ownership of a public key (a public digital code connected to a certain amount of currency).
-So your wallet stores your private and public keys, allows you to send and receive coins, and also acts as a personal ledger of transactions.
+Technical stuff: Many wallets are custodial wallets.
+With custodial wallets, all you have to worry about is the balances displayed and your public address.
+However, full wallets, like the official wallet of each coin are a little more complicated.
+Behind every address is a private key (a secure digital code known only to you and your wallet).
+A private key shows ownership of a public key (a public digital code connected to a certain amount of currency).
+Then finally, each set of private and public keys is connected to a public address (an encrypted version of the public key).
+So your wallet is software that stores your private keys, public keys, and public addresses, lets you send and receive coins, and also acts as a personal ledger of balances and transactions.

-Types of Wallets
+The Types of Wallets

 Here is a quick breakdown of the different types of cryptocurrency wallets:

 Full Node Wallet: A wallet where you control your private keys and host a full copy of the blockchain.
 Essentially every coin has an official wallet of this type and that can be found on the official GitHub of the site (there is often a link on the official website).
 NOTE: “Official” in this sense means “put out by or endorsed by the developers who created the coin.”
 Many cryptos are decentralized, so there is no real official anything.

 Custodial Wallet: Some wallets let you control your private keys, some are custodial (you don’t control your keys directly).
 Most exchange wallets are custodial wallets.

 Desktop Wallet: The most common type of wallet.
 Typically an app that connects directly to a coin’s client.